8fold/site-joshbruce.com/content/public/finances/budgeting/content.md

 Fuel
 ```

-This means I can quickly scan down through the list of categories I actually use before scanning of the categories that have never been used or are no longer being used (more on this in a moment).
+This means I can quickly scan down through the list of categories I actually use before scanning the unused or no longer being used categories (more on this in a moment).

 When I first set up the accounting app, I created a `Miscellaneous expenses` category and a `Miscellaneous revenue` category (I won't use the hyphenated versions for the purposes of these inline examples).
 Then I went through and reconciled a single month.
 With each transaction I asked myself if this was something I want to track specifically; that's where the `Food` category came from.
-As I continued reconciling though, I decided I want to track dining out separately, which is where the `Food - dining` came from.
+As I continued reconciling though, I decided I want to track dining out separately, which is where the `Food - dining` category came from.

-As of this writing I still smoke tobacco and walk to convenience stores every couple of days to get cigarettes and snacks.
+As of this writing I still smoke tobacco and walk to convenience stores every couple of days to get a pack of cigarettes and snacks.
 I could categorize this as `Food` because of the snacks, but both are actually luxuries that could be cut from my life, if needed.
 So, I created a `Habits - tobacco` category and another for `Food - snacks`.
 The `Habits - tobacco` category lets me track spending specific to that habit.

 For things I don't buy very often, like clothes, I can just use the `Miscellaneous expenses` category.
 For things I spend regularly on, I can create a different category.

 For example, I pay rent regularly, it gets flagged as `Housing`.
 This is also where other bills related to the apartment go; like electricity, water, internet, and so on.
 If I want to track something specifically, I can create a different category.
-When I no longer feel like tracking that specific element, I can stop using the category.
+When I no longer feel like tracking that specific item, I can stop using the category and maybe put those transactions under a different, higher-level category.

 For example, in early 2021 thanks to the `Food - dining` category I learned I spent thousands of dollars dining out; this was way more than my tobacco habit, in fact.
-For someone who's not into food this is excessive.
+For someone who's not into food it was excessive.
 So, in 2022, I decided to adjust both `Food - dining` and `Food - snacks`.
-If both of those categories become small enough, I'll stop using them.
+If both of those categories become small enough, I'll stop using the categories.